Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/redirect-manager/mappings.md

 // map /content/we-retail/en/page1 to https://www.we-retail.com/en/page1
 String mappedUrl = resourceResolver.map("/content/we-retail/en/page1"); // returns https://www.we-retail.com/en/page1
 ```
 where the domain and schema are taken from the path by naming conventions.
-See the [Sling Mappings](https://sling.apache.org/documentation/the-sling-engine/mappings-for-resource-resolution.html) documentation for more details.
+See the [Mappings for Resource Resolution](https://sling.apache.org/documentation/the-sling-engine/mappings-for-resource-resolution.html) page for more details.

 #### Mapping Redirect Target
 With the mappings above the Location header will be passed through `ResourceResolver#map` and user will get a shortened domain URL, e.g.